Hoisting in JavaScript

 It Just prints the function.
 What if try to get function name before initialising it like did for

-which gives undefined
+x which gives undefined?

-index.js | |
+| index.js | |

 Why Does This Happen?

 Before JavaScript executes your code, it allocates memory for variables and functions.
-Functions are fully hoisted (their code is available), while variables declared with var
+Functions are fully hoisted (their code is available), while variables declared with var are hoisted but initialized as undefined.

 So,

-index.js | |
+| index.js | |

 Hellow World index.js:7